Branford Clarke

 Branford Edward Clarke (March 18, 1885 – July 7, 1947) was an Evangelical preacher, poet and artist who promoted the Ku Klux Klan through his art which was drawn for the Pillar of Fire Church and their publications.

 Biography

 He was born on March 18, 1885, in London, England.
 His brother was a Member of Parliament.
 In the 1920s he converted a Model T into a mobile chapel.
 He was pastor of the Pillar of Fire Church in Brooklyn, New York, for at least several years.
 From about 1925 to 1928 he illustrated numerous religious and political publications for the Pillar of Fire Church in partnership with Bishop Alma White, the church's founder and leader.
-Many of his illustrations supported Bishop White's writings by attacking various minorities including Catholics, Jews, and US immigrants and by promoting the Ku Klux Klan.
+Many of his illustrations supported Bishop White's writings by attacking various minorities including Catholics, Jews, and US immigrants and by promoting the Ku Klux Klan, and women's suffrage.

 He died on July 7, 1947, and was buried in the Pillar of Fire cemetery in Zarephath, New Jersey.
 His epitaph reads "The Cross he bore, through years of service bound, on yonder shore in recompense is found, The Crown."